yrjc564778188/gitskills/readme.txt

-Creating a new branch is quick 11111And simple.
+Creating a new branch is quick 11111And simpl111e.